whitequark/lab-notebook/content/notes/2018-08-02-z144sn005-lcd-microphotography.md

 At last, here's a magnified shot of one of the cracks in the glass that killed the LCD:

 <%= lightbox '/images/z144sn005-display/crack-10x.png', title: '10x magnification, glass crack' %>

+The cleanest pictures were taken by wetting a cotton bud with IPA, then swabbing the glass with the cotton bud such as to leave a thin film but also remove all junk somewhere out of the visual field, and photographing while the field has not evaporated.
+IPA appears to be nearly index-matched with the glass used in this LCD, and so it hides most if not all imperfections in the glass, apart from any cleaning that may happen as a result of this procedure.